nickpgill/nickpgill.github.io/research.md

 I am a reviewer for [Zentralblatt](http://zbmath.org/?q=(rv:+Nick+Gill)), [MathSciNet](http://www.ams.org/mathscinet/) and the [Newsletter of the London Maths.
 Soc](http://www.lms.ac.uk/newsletter/10.html#2).
 I have refereed articles for many different journals, but [I won&#8217;t referee for Elsevier](2014/03/11/letter-to-the-journal-of-algebra/).

-I am an associate member of, and the webmaster for, the European Mathematical Society&#8217;s [Commission for Developing Countries](http://ems-cdc.org).
+I am a member of the European Mathematical Society&#8217;s [Committee for Developing Countries](http://ems-cdc.org).